Skin sensory receptors: How context affects touch response

 Psychologists Martien Schrooten and Steven Linton from Örebro University lauded that study in Pain, suggesting that their research could expand to other disciplines, including those in exercise and physical rehab.

 For example, patients with low back pain may have heard from their previous physician or a personal trainer that bending forward is bad for the back and may increase their pain condition.
 In reality, such movement may actually have very little or no damaging effects on the back, yet their beliefs and expectations make them hesitant to move or even to try to move.
-Thus, pain sensitivity increases to protect the back from a perceived threat when there isn’t really one.
-Schrooten and Linton also warned that correcting patients’ belief—even if they’re wrong—may backfire.

 “I am not sure that I can say that something is a primary contributor to pain modulation and sensation changes, but I think there is biological feasibility here for some effect,” Vigotsky said.
-“Like we allude to in our review, many of these neurotransmitters can bind to receptors in different parts of the nervous system, so what exactly they are doing and where remains unclear.
+“Like we alluded to in our review, many of these neurotransmitters can bind to receptors in different parts of the nervous system, so what exactly they are doing and where remains unclear.
 In addition, I would like to see full factorial study designs to understand the effects and interactions of different mechanisms; I do not believe linear models of mechanisms hold much weight in physiology.”

-An alumni from San Diego State University with a B.A. in Graphic Communications, Nick also completed his massage therapy training at International Professional School of Bodywork in San Diego in 2014.
+An alumni from San Diego State University with a bachelor’s degree in graphic communications, Nick had completed his massage therapy training at International Professional School of Bodywork in San Diego in 2014.
+In 2021, he earned an associate’s degree in journalism at Palomar College.